nkoorty/GearHackathon/README.md

 ### 3. Frontend
 Frontend is built using Swift (UIKit, and SpriteKit).
 See pictures below
 ### 4. Frontend Integration
 Frontend interacts with Backend using HTTP requests, which are managed by an Express.js Server and a NetworkManager.
+The localhost is hosted in `GearServer`.
 ### 5. Installation
 #### Backend
 Install using npm